hallpaz/3dsystems20/docs/project.md.md

 ### Differentiable Rendering

 Differentiable Rendering is not a technique but a whole field focused in rendering a 3D scene using a differentiable pipeline allowing gradients to flow back and forth 3D objects and images.
 This is a great way to join computer graphics and computer vision problems and to train self supervised models.
-A good work to understand the idea behind this field is [4], which develops the idea from a forward rendering or observation function **f(Θ)** and an optimization process as stated in:
+A good work to understand the idea behind this field is [4], which develops the idea from a forward rendering or observation function **f(Θ)** and an optimization process as stated in [4]:

 > We define an observation function **f(Θ)** as the forward rendering
 > process that depends on the parameters **Θ**.
 The simplest